jm1576/SEABEARS/README.md

 https://www.ncbi.nlm.nih.gov/genome/768?genome_assembly_id=259056

 ## CONCLUSION
-Bioinformatics genome allignment technology has progressed significantly in the past several years however the usability of these assemblers varies and a high computing power is often required to successfully navigate an assembler.
-The files and downloads required to run these programs also vary which again influences user's ability to utilize the technology.
-Several of the outputs we found were extremely large, up to >40 GB which is entirely unreasonable for a program being run on one's own personal computer.
+Bioinformatics genome alignment technology has progressed significantly in the past several years; however, the usability of these assemblers varies.
+Both programs required a lot of computing power, with a multitude of available threads necessary for smooth running.
+The files and downloads required to run these programs vary too, which again influences user's ability to utilize the technology.
+Several of the outputs we found were extremely large, up to >40 GB, which is entirely unreasonable for a program being run on a personal computer.
 The enormity of the outputs caused a large portion of the troubleshooting required for the completion of this project as well as the fact that in order to run the programs additional space was required for downloads.
 Inadvertently, this took away from the space available for the output files.

-Specifically, SPAdes was more user-friendly than Velvet.
-It took significantly less time to run, and was also able to run multiple threads at a time that Velvet could not.
+Between the two programs, SPAdes was more user-friendly than Velvet.
+It took significantly less time to run, and was also able to run multiple threads at a time while Velvet could not.
 In contrast, the Velvet program has a more similar genome size compared to the two reference genomes, while also showing more base pairs in the report than SPAdes.
-This could reveal possible inconsistencies or in the SPAdes program, as it shows less bps yet a drastically larger genome size.
+This could reveal possible inconsistencies in the SPAdes program, as it shows less bps yet a drastically larger genome size.
 Otherwise, the results produced from both programs were both extremely similar to one another, as show by the graphs yielded from each run.
 There is little to no variation in each of the graphs between both programs.